dotnet/roslyn-api-docs/readme.md

 [Roslyn platform](https://github.com/dotnet/roslyn) and the [.NET Compiler Platform SDK](https://github.com/dotnet/roslyn-sdk).
 The Roslyn platform contains the compiler and is part of every .NET installation.
-The Compiler Platform SDK is available via NuGet and provides tools, templates and samples to access to the Roslyn platform.
-The .NET Compiler Platform SDK is part of the overall .NET developer documentation.
+The Compiler Platform SDK provides tools and templates for programmers working with the Roslyn platform.
+The .NET Compiler
+Platform SDK is part of the overall .NET developer documentation.
 The .NET content team tracks all work for .NET developer documentation on the [.NET Docs](https://github.com/dotnet/docs) repository.
 If you find